etesync/etesync-dav/win10-instructions.md

   - Outlook folder: From the dropdown, pick or make (with the New button) the Outlook folder where you want the EteSync calendar items to be stored.
 The default local calendar folder is Outlook/Calendar, but you could create a subfolder like Outlook/Calendar/EteSync Calendar.
   - Tick “Synchronize items immediately after change”.
   - DAV URL: http://localhost:37358/
-  - Username: your account's email addres.
+  - Username: your account's username.
   - Password: paste the password you copied in step 2
   - Email address: same as Username
 7. Click OK at the bottom of the profile form.